aiman-al-masoud/Chatnip/README.md

 It is meant as a project, for didactical reasons and for leisure.
 I strongly DISENCOURAGE you to use it for really important business!
 (Unless you've thoroughly read, and trust the code to work for your use-case).
 In any case, I have NO LIABILITIES for any potential misuse of this software.

- ## Some of examples of what you can do with it:
+ ## Some examples of what you can do with it:

  * Deploy it on an online hosting service
  * Fork it and improve it